 20. Half Sleeve Skull Tattoo

-A half sleeve skull tattoo is a great way to show your strength and power.
+A half-sleeve skull tattoo is a great way to show your strength and power.
 Half sleeves are very popular among men and women because they look great when you wear short shirts or sleeveless dresses.
-A half sleeve skull tattoo looks great no matter what size you are!
+A half-sleeved skull tattoo looks great no matter what size you are!
 It’s also a good choice if you want to get a tattoo that won’t be seen all the time.
-This type of tattoo is very versatile so there’s no reason why it shouldn’t fit perfectly into your life!
+This type of tattoo is very versatile, so there’s no reason why it shouldn’t fit perfectly into your life!

 21. Skull And Bones Tattoo